Information relating to Coronavirus

 Derby QUAD's Cinema Programmer, Adam Marsh, is swapping the cinema screens for TV screens and is offering a 'cinema diet' of the best things to watch on TV each week of lockdown.
 He is scouring the internet's streaming platforms to provide a healthy cinema diet and will post a new blog post on the QUAD website every 7 days of the best things to watch in the coming week.
-You can check out his latest post here.
 No problem if you missed any of the previous weeks, you can just jump straight in!

-Opera Vision already has a huge catalogue of shows that you can watch, but now they are supplying the opportunity to watch top-tier opera performances for free on their website with new shows being released weekly!
+Opera Vision already has a huge catalogue of shows that you can watch, but now they are supplying the opportunity to watch top-tier opera performances for free on the Opera Vision website with new shows being released weekly!

 For even more things to watch, check out What’s On Stage’s list of stage shows to watch online.
 This list is updated almost every day with the latest great things to watch and covers lots of different genres so there is something for everyone in your family.